Em is a millennial writer with a special interest in social sciences, dating, and what makes people click (and tick!)

 If you're changing (and by change I mean growing into the person you're proud of) and he's still dragging behind trying to get you to look back instead of hopping on board with you, the relationship can no longer work.
 That ex I've been writing about—we've both flourished in the years since we parted ways.
 We were two pretty amazing people unable to grow in the shade of one another.

 There isn't one.
 You're better than that and if you don't know it maybe it's because you're still allowing toxic behaviors and thought patterns, including believing that you're not good enough to be a better version of you to seep into your life.
-I keep of Jen Sicero's book in my bag and whenever I'm doubting that I deserve a life I'm proud of I whip it out to remind myself what I'm made of. this copy
+I keep this copy of Jen Sicero's book in my bag and whenever I'm doubting that I deserve a life I'm proud of I whip it out to remind myself what I'm made of.

 Your Friends and Family Hate Him (or His Hate You)